mrpancakes/team-profile-generator/readme.md

 ## More Info

 You can watch a video demonstration of me running the app [here](https://www.youtube.com/watch?v=AFj_vAdGWks).
-A sample generated readme can be found in the /output folder in the repo.
+A sample generated html can be found in the /dist folder in the repo.

 ![Terminal Preview](./images/terminal-screenshot.png)
 ![Application Preview](./images/rendered-html.png)